waldronlab/sweave2rmd_conversiontemplate/README.md

     - "Allow GitHub Actions to create and approve pull requests"
 4. Click on "Actions", click on the "Initial commit" job, and click "Re-run all jobs".
 This seems to be necessary to have the new permissions take effect.
-5. Click on the "Pull requests" tab to merge the pull request created by the GitHub Action.
+5. Once the GitHub Action has finished (~10 minutes), click on the "Pull requests" tab to merge the pull request it created.
 6. Check and edit the Rmd vignettes of the new repository until they work
 7. Optional: activate GitHub Pages on the new repository; it will already have pkgdown running in its GitHub Action.
-(TODO: add details to this step)
+(TODO: add pkgdown Action and instructions)